jdeguz8/RRCStudentGuide/README.md

 # Health and Wellness Student Guide at Red River College

 This blog will go into depth on health and wellness at red river college, we have the privliedge to hear about first hand on the experiences and findings of real life students on campus!
 In this blog students from the Business Information Technology and IT operations will collab to share their feedback on all the types of health and wellness related inquiries one might have as a new student.
-These topics will be extremly helpful, as touch base on fitness, mental health, programs we offer, health insurance we offer and so much more!
+These topics will be extremly helpful, and touch base on fitness, mental health, programs we offer, health insurance we offer and so much more!
+As a new student, it can be overwhelming getting used to a new environment and with a heavy load of studies, it is likely that your every day tasks will take a drastic change and can affect your health.
 We hope our students first hand experience and their feedback can help you as individuals at RRC.

  # Wellness activities and dietary services
  ![image](https://media.istockphoto.com/id/636707496/vector/healthy-living-banner-and-icons.jpg?s=612x612&w=0&k=20&c=4zbI3cXotLa-1E9VbbsP-oc0H_xHrs6UNSs1Jmd_-1U=)<br>
-  Hello everyone, my name is Benjamin and I study at Red River College Polytechnic.
+  Hello everyone, my name is Benjamin and I study at Red River College Polytechnic and am enrolled in the BIT program.
 In this blog post, I want to share with you some of the wellness activities and dietary services that are available for students at RRC Polytech.
 These are some of the ways that I take care of my physical and mental health while studying on campus.</summary><br><br>

 One of the wellness activities that I enjoy is Sports.
 RRC Polytech offers different varieties of sporting equipment at the Notre Dame Campus and few at the exchange distinct campus like the table tennis. playing sports helps me relax, stretch, and breathe better.
 It also releases stress and improves my concentration.
 You can find more details about RRC Sports here: <br>https://www.rrc.ca/well-being/sport/